marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-working-with-property-values.md

 Use the OriginalValue property instead of the CurrentValue property to read or set the original value.

-Note that the returned value is typed as “object” when a string is used to specify the property name.
+Note that the returned value is typed as ?object? when a string is used to specify the property name.
 On the other hand, the returned value is strongly typed if a lambda expression is used.

 Setting the property value like this will only mark the property as modified if the new value is different from the old value.